 14. Breathe: Make time, at least a few times a day, to oxygenate as deeply as you can, for a full five breaths, in and out.
 Everyone knows deep breaths are calming, but they also legitimately help stress.

-16. Connect with other moms: Social media is great, and has brought so many isolated parents a sense of community and connection.
-But if at all possible, try to get out of the house and hang out with other real, live, technicolor people who are experiencing the same insane #newbornlife that you are.
+16. Connect with other parents: Social media is great, and has brought so many isolated parents a sense of community and connection.
+But if at all possible, try to get out of the house and hang out with other real, live, technicolor people who are experiencing the same intense #newbornlife that you are.
 It might be at a La Leche League meeting or other breastfeeding support group, a hospital group, a playgroup, or another type of meetup–MeetUp.com and local parenting resource centers (including birth centers) are great places to look.
 You might find a new friend, or you might just find an awesome rec for a pacifier brand or a used Ergo you can try for free.
 Still, getting out there will probably ultimately be worth it, even if it takes two hours to get the baby gear ready.
 After all, outing = sense of accomplishment, right?

 17. Be kind: The person you should be kind to during the postpartum period is yourself.
 The most important thing you can do when you have a newborn is take it one day at a time and release yourself from expectations: your own, your partner’s, your family’s, society’s.
 You are doing what you need to do it.
 You are doing it.
 You are enough.
 Tell yourself this every day and make sure you are treating yourself—the only one you ever get—with radical kindness and forgiveness.